Run a Bot

 1. Identify your workflow and its options

-In the following picture, the *Workflow Knapsack Problem*
+In the following picture, the *Workflow Knapsack Problem* has been shared by a

-team member in the specific Workspace *Base_de_donnees_Formateurs*
+team member in the specific Workspace *Base_de_donnees_Formateurs*.

 Thus, the workflow is available both in this section and in the Overview of all my bots section.